 When Lydia joined the army, women were only being accepted on a volunteer basis.
 But now?
 All females above the age of eighteen who have yet to become mothers were required to enter basic combat training.
 Female staff officers even made up nine-tenths of those in this command room.

 How can we hold out against such a powerful and merciless enemy?

-With dazed eyes and stiff hands, Lydia ignored her frantic juniors and stared blankly at the map table.
+With her eyes dazed and her hands stiff, Lydia ignored her frantic juniors and stared blankly at the map table.
 Three-fifths of the Polisia Federation was already marked occupied, lost, or laid to waste.
 Dozens of blackened ruins marked the towns and cities that their foe had razed to the ground.

-In the following two years, the Eastling invasion steadily torched its way across the Polisian lands.
-The Principalities of Seym, Oka, Dnipro, and Boh fell one after another.
+Sarkel surrendered after the battle, only to meet the butcher’s blade.
+The barbaric horsemen razed it in a great conflagration, and it didn’t stop there.
+The holocaust of war burned across the Polisian lands in the following two years.
+The Principalities of Seym, Oka, Dnipro, and Buh fell one after another.
 The streets of their fortress-cities ran red in orgies of murder and rape, while the outlying towns could only watch in horror as they fearfully submitted before the sword.

 “That… was our last chance,” a hopeless mutter emerged from the table’s other side.
-It came from Captain Nataliya, who had once fought through hell as the only surviving platoon leader from Lydia’s company in the Battle of Desna.
+It came from Captain Elizaveta Dolina, who was no stranger to disaster as she was the only surviving platoon leader from Lydia’s company in the Battle of Desna.